×

 | | Ski Resorts

 After a disappointing end to the ski season last winter, and the lack of travel opportunities this summer, it’s not surprising that many people are more excited than usual to get back on the slopes this coming season.
-However, with all the uncertainty surrounding coronavirus, travel corridors and quarantine, a lot of people are also apprehensive about the upcoming winter season
+However, with all the uncertainty surrounding coronavirus, travel corridors and quarantine, a lot of people are also apprehensive about the upcoming winter season.

 Although we can’t know exactly what the situation will be like, we are confident there will be skiing this winter!
 Almost all ski resorts across the globe are optimistic that they will open as usual this winter, with new guidelines and measure to help stop the spread of COVID-19.
 If you'd like more advice on booking a ski holiday this winter, check out our blog post here.
 Our ski holiday specialists are always ready to help you book a ski holiday that's perfect for your specific requirements; give us a call now for personalised, honest advice and recommendations for this winter!